cucupac/backend-services/wormhole/relayer/README.md

 # Relayer

-Receives messages from the [AMQP queue](https://rabbitmq.com/), delivers the messages, and pays the corresponding gas fees at the destination chain.
+Receives messages from [Redis](https://redis.io/), delivers the messages, and pays the corresponding gas fees at the destination chain.